 How to Find the Perfect Dog Trainer.]

-Here is a great video from SolidK9 Dog Training showing the Place Command:
+Here is a great video from SolidK9 Dog Training showing the Place Command in Action:

 Now it’s your turn…

-Leave a comment below to tell me how the place command has changed your dogs life?
+Leave a comment below and let me know if you will be training your dog the place command.
 I always reply to comments, so let’s start a conversation… it could help someone else with a similar problem or question.